syslogic/gpr-maintenance-gradle-plugin/README.md

 ### Configuration

 The credentials are either being picked up from file `token.properties` (format: `username token`).
-When running in GitHub workflow, one has to pass environmental variables, which are also picked up.
+When running in GitHub workflow, one has to declare these environmental variables, which are being picked up instead.

 ````yaml
 - name: 🐘 Publish AAR to GPR